EOS-Jungle-Testnet/jungletestnet.io/docs/adding-a-dapp-logo.md

 The Jungle website is static, plain html/css.

-In order to add your dApp logo you can either [open an issue](https://github.com/EOS-Jungle-Testnet/jungletestnet.io/issues) and attach logo.
+In order to add your dApp logo you can either [open an issue](https://github.com/EOS-Jungle-Testnet/jungletestnet.io/issues) and attach your logo.

 Or you can create a pull request that adds your logo to the website.